claytonjwong/savor-quest/README.md

 ### Goals

-1. Use the prefrontral cortex's 4-7 working memory slots
+1. Use the 4-7 working memory slots of prefrontral cortex
-2. Expand the unlimited memory of the neocortex in coordination with the hippocampus and basal ganglia via emotional "feelings" and logical active recall
+2. Expand the unlimited memory the of neocortex

 ### Captain's Log